Sarrainodu

-Sarrainodu is a 2016 Indian Telugu-language action comedy drama film directed by Boyapati Srinu and produced by Allu Aravind under Geetha Arts.
-The film stars Allu Arjun, alongside Aadhi Pinisetty, Rakul Preet Singh, Catherine Tresa, Srikanth, Brahmanandam, P. Sai Kumar, Jayaprakash, Pradeep Rawat, Suman and Adarsh Balakrishna.
+Sarrainodu is a 2016 Indian Telugu-language action comedy film directed by Boyapati Srinu and produced by Allu Aravind under Geetha Arts.
+The film stars Allu Arjun, alongside Aadhi Pinisetty, Rakul Preet Singh, Catherine Tresa, Srikanth, Rajitha, P. Sai Kumar, Jayaprakash, Pradeep Rawat, Suman and Adarsh Balakrishna.
 The music was composed by S. Thaman, while the cinematography and editing were handled by Rishi Punjabi and Kotagiri Venkateshwara Rao.

 Sarrainodu was released on 22 April 2016 to positive reviews from critics and became the 2nd highest grossing Telugu film of 2016, grossing over ₹127.60 crore at the box office.
 It was subsequently dubbed into Malayalam as Yodhavu and was released in Kerala a month after the original version.
 The core plot was reported to be loosely based on the 2004 film Walking Tall.

 Plot

 Gana, an ex-Indian Army Major, is raised by his paternal uncle Sripathi and is berated by his father Umapathi for leaving the army and not having an aim in life.
 Gana is sent to a neighboring village to meet his prospective bride Mahalakshmi Jaanu, the daughter of Umapathi's friend Jaya Prakash, an ex-IAS officer.
 However, Gana meets MLA Hansitha Reddy and falls for her.
 Gana tells an imaginary story to Umapathi that Jaanu rejected him due to his involvement in fights.